radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 The addition of a CA SHOULD be done only when manually configured by the administrator.
 This does not preclude vendors or manufacturers including their set of trusted CAs in their products, but the enabling of those lists should be a conscious decision by an administrator.

-RadSec endpoints MUST follow {{!RFC9525}} when validating peer identities.
+RadSec endpoints MUST follow {{!RFC9525}} when validating server identities.

 Specific details are provided below:

 * Certificates MAY include a single wildcard in the identifiers of DNS names and realm names, but only as the complete, left-most label.
 * RadSec clients validate the server's identity to match their local configuration, accepting the identity on the first match:
-  * If the expected RadSec server is associated with a specific NAI realm, e.g. by dynamic discovery {{?RFC7585}} or static configuration, that realm is matched against the presented identifiers of any subjectAltName entry of type otherName whose name form is NAIRealm as defined in {{?RFC7585, Section 2.2}}.
+  * If the expected RadSec server is associated with a specific NAI realm, e.g. by dynamic discovery {{!RFC7585}} or static configuration, that realm is matched against the presented identifiers of any subjectAltName entry of type otherName whose name form is NAIRealm as defined in {{RFC7585, Section 2.2}}.
   * If the expected RadSec server was configured as a hostname, or the hostname was yielded by a dynamic discovery procedure, that name is matched against the presented identifiers of any subjectAltName entry of type dNSName {{!RFC5280}}.
 Since a dynamic discovery might by itself not be secured, implementations MAY require the use of DNSSEC {{?RFC4033}} to ensure the authenticity of the DNS result before considering this identity as valid.
   * If the expected RadSec server was configured as an IP address, the configured IP address is matched against the presented identifier in any subjectAltName entry of type iPAddress {{!RFC5280}}.
   * The Common Name RDN MUST NOT be used to identify a server.